 The history of the School of Public Health begins long before the school was ever named.
 The lineage of the school began in 1874 when Charles Hewitt, the secretary of the State Board of Health, began offering a class in sanitary science covering topics in personal and community hygiene, epidemic diseases and physiology.

 In the coming decades, various university departments would create programs in public health disciplines such as biostatistics, environmental health and epidemiology.

-In 1944, a year before World War II ended, the Board of Regents created the School of Public Health (SPH).
-The man named head of the new school, Gaylord Anderson, was serving in the U.S. Army Medical Corps, so student health service director Ruth Boynton held his place.
+In July 1944, a year before World War II ended, the Board of Regents passed a motion to create the School of Public Health (SPH) in order to bring various public health disciplines under one roof.
+Gaylord Anderson was named to head the new school.
+Anderson was aiding the war effort by serving in the U.S. Army Medical Corps.

 The Seven Countries Study